 "Within an hour of his face-to-face meeting with Sri Bhagavan, his mental barriers were reduced to nothingness.
 He shed tears for quite some time and later said to his mother, 'I am so happy.
 I don't want to leave his presence.
 I want to be always with him!'
 His mother was most upset.
 She pleaded with Sri Bhagavan, 'Swami, please release my son!
 He is our only child.
 We will be miserable without him.'
 Sri Bhagavan smiled at her and said, 'Release him?
 I am not keeping him tied up.
 He is a mature soul.
 A mere spark has ignited his spiritual fire.'
 So, that casual look was a spark of tremendous power.
 Turning to the boy, He said, 'Go with your parents.
 I will always be with you.'
 He bowed to Sri Bhagavan and reluctantly left with his parents, immensely rich with the newly-found spiritual treasure." (source)

-The short answer is: even though many years have elapsed since the boy had darshan at the ashram under Ramana's auspices, who was toward the final years of his life, the boy himself was very young at the time AND remains in good health right up to this day.
-So saying, he IS still alive, albeit in his 70s, and yes, he IS a U.S. born American citizen currently residing in the United States at this moment.
+The short answer is: yes.
+Even though many years have elapsed since the boy had darshan at the ashram under Ramana's auspices, who was toward the final years of his life, the boy himself was very young at the time AND remains in good health right up to this day.
+So said, he IS still alive, albeit in his 70s, and yes, he IS a U.S. born American citizen currently residing in the United States at this moment.
 And yes, he DID reach Full Attainment through the grace and light of Sri Ramana as a young boy --- followed right on the heels of that event however, with a continuing series of what Ramana refered to as Mara induced events.
-Some of those inducements fell beyond the grasp of Mara's clutching hand on the positive side, others unfolding so deeply adverse that in the end Ramana himself had to intercede --- all of which is told in the following four brief sections: - (I) PRELUDE TO THE MAHARSHI, (II) LETTERS FROM INDIA, (III) THE TRIP TO INDIA, and (IV) THE AWAKENING, along with their attending footnotes.
+Some of those inducements fell beyond the grasp of Mara's clutching hand, others unfolded so deeply adverse that in the end Ramana himself had to intercede --- all of which is told in the following four brief sections: - (I) PRELUDE TO THE MAHARSHI, (II) LETTERS FROM INDIA, (III) THE TRIP TO INDIA, and (IV) THE AWAKENING, along with their attending footnotes.

 I. PRELUDE TO THE MAHARSHI